Apple Strudel with Puff Pastry

-It's apple season and strudel is the best way to celebrate apples.
-And when combined with cinnamon it is the perfect fall treat.
+It’s apple season, and strudel is the best way to celebrate apples.
+And when combined with cinnamon, it is the perfect fall treat.

 Puff pastry is a versatile pastry that is made by folding dough multiple times to create layers.
-It is important to work quickly when folding the pastry since time will allow the gluten to develop and the pastry will become chewy and tough.
-The advantage of puff pastry is you can also braid it as we did in our braided apple pastry with cooked apple filling.
+It is important to work quickly when folding the pastry, since time will allow the gluten to develop and the pastry will become chewy and tough.
+The advantage of puff pastry is that you can also braid it as we did in our braided apple pastry with cooked apple filling.

-Why make this recipe?
+Why is this the best recipe?

 Ingredients and substitutes